hazelcast/hazelcast/hazelcast-documentation/src/Map-Eviction.md

 </map>
 ```

-In the above sample, `documents` map starts to evict its entries from a member when the map size exceeds 10000 in that member.
+In the above example, `documents` map starts to evict its entries from a member when the map size exceeds 10000 in that member.
 Then, the entries least recently used will be evicted.
 The entries not used for more than 60 seconds will be evicted as well.

 #### Evicting Specific Entries